endurodave/AsyncMulticastDelegateModern/README.md

 ## All Delegate Types Example

-A example delegate container inserting and removing all delegate types.
+A delegate container inserting and removing all delegate types.

 ```cpp
 WorkerThread workerThread1("WorkerThread1");